dsebastien/dsebastien/README.md

 ### Hi there 👋

-#### Looking for sponsors
-I love Open Source and have been contributing for many years now.
-I wish to continue, but without funding, it's hard to keep going.
-So if you like what I'm doing and want to support me, then take a look at [my Github sponsors page](https://github.com/sponsors/dsebastien).

 #### About me...

 I’m Sébastien Dubois, a thirty-something Belgian author, CTO, geek, dad, gamer.
 I’m an IT guy at heart and am very passionate about: software development/design/architecture, the open web, free and open-source software.
 But I also have other passions such as photography, board/video games, piano, and errr… well many other things that I don’t have time for ;-)